-It generally takes about 30 minutes to an hour to clean and maintain a fresh water fish tank depending on the size of the aquarium.
+It generally takes about 30 minutes to an hour to clean and maintain a fresh water fish tank, depending on the size.

 Step 1 : This is what you’ll need

-- One 5 gallon bucket that has never been used or has not had any soaps or chemicals in it
+- 1 x 5 gallon bucket that has never been used or hasn’t had any soaps or chemicals in it

-- Dependent on your tank – water conditioner/ 1 bag of synthetic or natural sea salt
+- Depending on your tank (ie whether it’s salt water or not) – water conditioner/ 1 bag of synthetic or natural sea salt

-Step 2 : Begin the cleaning process of the fish tank
+Step 2 : Start the cleaning process of the fish tank

-A note of caution: never put your hand inside the fish tank before making sure the heater is turned off and unplugged from the electrical outlet.
-Even a tiny fracture in the heater could give you an electrical shock that could be fatal.
+A note of caution: Never put your hand inside the fish tank before making sure the heater is turned off and unplugged from the electrical outlet.
+Even a tiny fracture in the heater could give you an electric shock that could be fatal.

-Step 3 : Remove aquarium accessories/decorations and clean the gravel
+Step 3 : Remove aquarium accessories and clean the gravel

-Stir up the gravel to loosen the dirt that has accumulated so that the dirt can be removed from the water.
+Stir up the gravel to loosen the dirt that’s accumulated so the dirt can be removed from the water.
 However, don’t throw out the water because it will be used to clean the filters.

 Step 4 : Clean the aquarium filters